💱 Trade Calculator

 After the Event Ends

-For a complete breakdown of how to maximize earnings across all game systems, including weather, pets, and trading, see the fast coin farming guide.
+For a complete breakdown of how to maximize earnings across all game systems, including weather, pets, and trading, see the fast coin farming guide for GAG1 or the how to make Sheckles fast in GAG2 guide for the sequel.
+The general farming guide and the farming tips page cover broader crop-cycle strategy that complements weather windows.
 To understand how mutations interact with each other and which crop to plant for your specific setup, use the Profit Calculator with your actual weather situation as input.

 ❓ Frequently Asked Questions